Weighted Erd\H{o}s-Kac Theorems via Computing Moments: Main Results

 \begin{rmk} It may be worth pointing out that as in Theorem \ref{thmMT2}, the implicit constants in the estimates appearing in the rest of the paper depend at most on the explicit and implicit constants in the hypotheses unless stated otherwise. \end{rmk}

-In the case where $\alpha(n)\equiv1$ and $f(n)=\omega(n)$, we recover \cite[Theorem 1]{GS} with a slightly more flexible range $1\le m\le h_0(\log\log x)^{1/3}$ compared to the original range $1\le m\le (\log\log x)^{1/3}$.
-Though Theorem \ref{thmMT2} is formulated for strongly additive functions, similar things can be said about the additive functions whose values at prime powers do not grow too fast and are hence not expected to contribute very much.
+In the case where $\alpha=1$ and $f=\omega$, we recover \cite[Theorem 1]{GS} with a slightly wider range $1\le m\le h_0(\log\log x)^{1/3}$ compared to the original range $1\le m\le (\log\log x)^{1/3}$.
+Though Theorem \ref{thmMT2} is formulated for strongly additive functions, similar things can be said about additive functions whose values at prime powers do not grow too rapidly and are hence not expected to contribute very much.
 A simple example of such functions is $\Omega(n)$.
-Since $\Omega(p^{\nu})=\nu$ for all $p^{\nu}$, one can show, by establishing (\ref{S1Equ:Omea-omega}), that $\Omega(n)$ does not differ from its cousin $\omega(n)$ very much for ``most" values of $n$, and so they are expected to have the same distribution.
+Since $\Omega(p^{\nu})=\nu$ for all $p^{\nu}$, one can show, by establishing a weighted version of (\ref{S1Equ:Omea-omega}), that $\Omega(n)$ does not differ from its cousin $\omega(n)$ very much for most values of $n$, and so they are expected to have the same distribution.
 More generally, we shall prove the following variant of Theorem \ref{thmMT2} for additive functions.
 For simplicity's sake, we shall focus on a subclass of the multiplicative functions in $\mathcal{M}^{\ast}$.